techunting/AspNetCore.Docs/README.md

 ## How to open an issue

-If the issue is with an ASP.NET Core document:
+If the issue is with an ASP.NET Core document

 * Do **not** open a blank issue.
 * Open the issue using the **Open a documentation issue** link and feedback form at the bottom of the article.